 The fair value of NAMA's equity instruments at FVTPL is based on the net asset value of the investment entity at the reporting date, and changes in fair value are recognised in the income statement in accordance with accounting policy 2.5.

-Lease rental income is earned from the lease of residential properties to approved housing bodies for social housing purposes and from the lease of certain trading properties.
-It is accounted for on a straight line basis over the lease term in accordance with accounting policy 2.23.
+Lease rental income is earned from the lease of residential properties to approved housing bodies for social housing purposes.